tgstation/tgstation-server/README.md

 Should you want a clean start, be sure to first uninstall the service by running `Tgstation.Server.Host.Service.exe -u` from the command line.

 If using the console version, run ./tgs.bat in the root of the installation directory.
+Ctrl+C will close the server, terminating all live game instances.

 #### Linux (Native)